How to buy or transfer a personalised number plate

 Buying from the DVLA

-This is the first route you should try, as it avoids a middleman’s mark-up.
-The DVLA has an excellent search tool that allows you enter your criteria and browse a collection of plates that meet (or almost meet) your search terms.
-They include results comprised of current style number plates, meaning two letters followed by two numbers, then a further three letters.
-The DVLA also lists ‘prefix plates’ – those issued prior to 2001, when the current system was introduced.
+Buying directly from the DVLA means cutting out the middleman, meaning at least one less fee to pay.
+The DVLA’s dedicated website has an excellent search tool that allows you to enter your criteria and browse a collection of plates that meet (or almost meet) your search terms.
+The results will be a combination of current style number plates - two letters followed by two numbers, then a further three letters, and ‘prefix plates’ – those issued prior to 2001, when the current system was introduced.
 Prefix plates consist of one letter followed by one, two or three numbers, with three further letters at the end.

 Buying from a broker